ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

     * 8.2.2 The backend may fill a ChimeraTK::detail::DiscardValueException to the queue, which has the same effect on the application side as if no entry was filled to the queue. (*)
   * 8.3 Runtime errors like broken connections are reported by the backend by pushing ChimeraTK::runtime_error exceptions into the queue.
 The exception will then be obtained by the read operation in place of a value.
   * 8.4 The backend ensures consistency of the value with the device, even if data loss may occur on the transport layer.
 If necessary, a heartbeat mechanism is implemented to correct any inconsistencies at regular intervals.
+  * 8.5 For transfer elements which are created before the device has been opened (or after the device has seen an exception, see 9.) the backend does not fill any data into the queue until the device has successfully been opened and Device::activateAsyncRead() is called (*).
+Also no runtime_errors are send.
+We call this *asyncronous read is not activated* for these transfer elements.
+      * 8.5.1 When  Device::activateAsyncRead() is called, it activates asyncronous read for all transfer elements where AccessMode::wait_for_new_data is set.
-  * 8.5 When open() is successfully called on the backend, all accessors with AccessMode::wait_for_new_data must get an initial value via doReadTransferSynchronously() and treat it as if it would have been received.
+      * 8.5.2 When asyncronous read is activated in a transfer elememt, it must get an initial value via doReadTransferSynchronously() and treat it as if it would have been received, i.e. push it to the queue.
-    * 8.5.1 An initial value must also be send when a TransferElement is created while the backend is already opened.
+      * 8.5.3 If a transfer element is created while the device is opened and functional, the asynchronus read is activated automatically (incl. sending of the initial value).
+This happens  even if there are other transfer elements which have the asynchronous read deactivated because they have been created before opening the device and  Device::activateAsyncRead() has not been called yet.
+      * 8.5.4 If Device::activateAsyncRead() is called while the device is not opened or has an error, this call has no effect (*).

-* 9. If one transfer element of a device has seen an exception, all other transfer elements of the same device must also be aware of this.
+* 9. If one transfer element of a device has seen an exception(*), all other transfer elements of the same device must also be aware of this.
-   * 9.1 As soon as an exception has been seen in a transfer element the backend is informed if necessary (to perform 9.2.1)
+   * 9.1 As soon as an exception has been seen in a transfer element, the backend is informed if necessary (to perform 9.2.1 and 9.2.2, and ensure 9.3 and 9.4)
-   * 9.2 TransferElements with wait_for_new_data == true
+   * 9.2 TransferElements with wait_for_new_data flag
-    * 9.2.1 Exactly one ChimeraTK::runtime_error is pushed into the queue of *each* transfer elements of the backend with wait_for_new_data is true
+    * 9.2.1 Exactly one ChimeraTK::runtime_error is pushed into the queue of *each* transfer elements of the backend with wait_for_new_data is true (*).
-    * 9.2.2 No further data is pushed into the queue until open() has been called successfully in the backend
+    * 9.2.2 Each transfer element deactivates asynchronous reads so no further data is pushed into the queue until open() has been called successfully in the backend (*) and Device::activateAsyncRead() has been called
-    * 9.2.3 The first data on the queue after the exception is the initial value after re-opening the device as described in 8.5 (*)
+    * 9.2.3 The first data on the queue after the exception is the initial value send when calling Device::activateAsyncRead().
-   * 9.3 TransferElements with wait_for_new_data == false
+   * 9.3 TransferElements without wait_for_new_data
-     * 9.2.1 Each call to doReadTransferSynchonously() will throw a runtime error until open() has been called successfully.
+     * 9.2.1 Each call to doReadTransferSynchonously() will throw a ChimeraTK::runtime error until open() has been called successfully.
+   * 9.4 Write operations will throw  a ChimeraTK::runtime error in doWriteTrasferYyy() until open() has been called successfully.

 * 10. TransferGroup